SS-NES/SS-NES-lesson/episodes/testing.md

     main()
 ```

-More information about smoke tests can be found on [the turing way](https://book.the-turing-way.org/reproducible-research/testing/testing-smoketest).
+However, most of the time those checks would be in another script before you start this script.
+More information about smoketests can be found on [the turing way](https://book.the-turing-way.org/reproducible-research/testing/testing-smoketest).

 # 6. Runtime testing